-When contracting for a service or purchase of materials of greater than \$25,000 or greater, bids must be solicited through a formally-advertised, bid process.
+Bids must be solicited through a formally-advertised, sealed-bid process.
 Bid specifications should be based solely on quality and performance and should not be brand-specific, meaning that the specifications listed should not be written in such a way that they cannot be met by more than one manufacturer.
+Construction specifications must include all environmental commitments indicated in the Environmental Review Section of the application.
 A copy of all bidding documents must be submitted to GMS for approval prior to advertising for bids.
 GMS staff will make every effort to review and approve your bid documents within two weeks of receiving.
 Note that GMS review of bids and contracts does not relieve you of the responsibility for full compliance with federal, state and local regulations applicable to your project.

-Once you have GMS approval, the request for bids must be publicly advertised for a minimum of three weeks and a copy of the advertisement submitted to GMS as proof of compliance.
+Once you have received the NTP with advertising, the request for bids must be publicly advertised for a minimum of three weeks (one insertion per week for a total of three insertions over a 3 week period) in a local newspaper and a copy of the affidavit of publication must be submitted to GMS as proof of compliance.
 The following statement must be included in all advertisement for bid: "The [insert project sponsor name] hereby notifies all bidders that it will affirmatively ensure that in any contract entered into pursuant to this advertisement, businesses owned and controlled by socially and economically disadvantaged individuals will be afforded full opportunity to submit bids in response to this invitation and will not be discriminated against on the grounds of race, color, religion, creed, sex, age, ancestry or national origin in consideration for an award.
 Federal Land and Water Conservation Funds are being used in this project, and all relevant federal, state, and local requirements apply."
 Project sponsors are required to advertise bidding opportunities in multiple publications and formats so that all interested contractors and suppliers have opportunity to submit bids.

 Contracts must be awarded to the lowest responsible and responsive contractors or suppliers who have the ability to perform successfully under the terms and conditions of the contract.
 Prior approval must be obtained from GMS before awarding the contract.
 Submit a copy of the bid tabulation summary sheet and a copy of the bid being recommended for award.
 When the project sponsor considers the lowest bidder unresponsive or not responsible, the next lowest bidder may be recommended for award.
 If a contract is being recommended for award to any other than the lowest bidder, a letter of justification for this action must be sent to GMS with the bid summary.
 Copies of all awarded contracts must be submitted to GMS within 15 (fifteen) days after awarding the contract and must physically incorporate the General Conditions for Federally Funded/Assisted Construction Projects.
-Any proposed change orders to the contract must first be cleared with GMS before the change order is negotiated.
-Contractors must sign an affidavit of compliance with prevailing wage law; a certification of non-segregated facilities; a certification regarding debarment, suspension, and other responsibility matters, drug-free workplace requirements and lobbying; Build America and Buy America certification; and e-verify.
+Any proposed change orders to the contract must first be approved by GMS before the change order is negotiated.